 You may also choose to open a retirement account on your own.
 You may be able to open several types of IRAs depending on your situation.
 The most common IRAs are traditional IRAs and Roth IRAs.

-These have a $6,000 annual contribution limit with an additional $1,000 catch-up contribution option for those age 50 and older.
-The contribution limit applies across all traditional and Roth IRAs, so you can’t double up.
+For 2023, these have a $6,500 annual contribution limit with an additional $1,000 catch-up contribution option for those age 50 and older.
+The contribution limit applies across all of your traditional and Roth IRAs, so you can’t double up.
 Contribution limits and deductibility depend on whether you have access to a workplace retirement plan and your adjusted gross income.

 If you’re self-employed or run a small business, you may be able to set up other types of retirement accounts.
-These include solo 401(k) plans and SEP IRAs.
+Some examples include solo 401(k) plans and SEP IRAs.

-A solo 401(k) allows business owners to contribute up to $19,500 of their compensation in 2021.
-You can contribute an additional $6,500 if you’re age 50 or older.
-Additionally, you can contribute an employer contribution to this account type but the amount varies depending on your situation.
-Total contributions for both the employee and employer side cannot exceed $58,000.
+A solo 401(k) allows business owners to contribute up to $22,500 of their compensation in 2023.
+You can contribute an additional $7,500 if you’re age 50 or older.
+Additionally, you can contribute an employer contribution to this account type, but the amount varies depending on your situation.
+Total contributions for both the employee and employer side cannot exceed $66,000 in 2023.

 Pros of retirement accounts